Manjal Address: First Floor, Drewry House, 213 Marsh Wall, London, E14 9FJ

-Before making our mind up earlier before arriving.
+Before making our minds up earlier before arriving.
 We decided that we will go for the desserts first before indulging in the starters and mains.
 The order took roughly 10-15 mins to arrive.
 Although, they do not bring everything in one go.
 Pretty much giving you enough room and time to have more.
 We did hear soothing Indian music being played in the background, allowing us to relax and enjoy the experience.
 The interiors were nice and classy as tables were prepared neatly and with a white cloth.
 The staff were great as they checked up on us whether we needed anything and topped our glasses.

 If you're looking for their range of dishes available, you can check their menu here.
 Otherwise, here is one part of their menu from the restaurant.